Mahmoudalshaikh00/An-Experimental-Study-on-ObjectTracking/README.md

 # Repository Structure

-This repository contains code and data for particle tracking using LSTM (Long Short-Term Memory) neural networks.
-Here's how the files and folders are organized:

 ## Main Folders

 ### 📁 `final output/`
-This is where all the results are stored after running the tracking:
+This is where all the results are store d after running the tracking:

 #### 📁 `GIF/`
 - Contains animated GIF files showing particle trajectories